kgrid/kgrid.github.io/getting-started/developing-kos/index.md

 The Knowledge Object Implementation Ontology (KOIO) is a formal, standardized representational framework spanning what exists and is implemented in the form of Knowledge Objects.

-KOIO is defined by KOIO JSON-LD Context (, which has these elements:
+KOIO is defined by KOIO JSON-LD Context, which has these elements:

 - [Knowledge Object](http://kgrid.org/koio/contexts/knowledgeobject.jsonld) - is an Information Artifact capable of serving a role as the atomic unit of computable knowledge and therefore comprised of at least one Knowledge Object Implementation.